 - FAQ

-Paradise Valley is a thin rolling valley of golden hills split by the Yellowstone river and flanked by the towering Absaroka Range on the east and the Gallatin Range on the West.
+Paradise Valley is a wide, rolling grassland split by the Yellowstone River.
+It’s flanked by the towering Absaroka Range on the east and the Gallatin Range on the West.
+Visitors come to experience local ranches, dude ranches, hot springs, fishing, and scenic views.

 Early Expedition Route

-US Highway 89 and old Highway 540 (the East River Road) are the main roads passing through Paradise Valley, Montana – each on opposite sides of the Yellowstone River.
-They follow one of the early Yellowstone expedition routes and the only official route into Yellowstone National Park when it was first established in 1872.
+US Highway 89 and old Highway 540 (the East River Road) are the main roads passing through Paradise Valley, Montana.
+Each road passes on opposite sides of the Yellowstone River.
+They follow one of the early Yellowstone expedition routes.
+This was the only official route into Yellowstone National Park when the park was established in 1872.

-The East River Road is a slower, though less busy, route through the valley.
-Highway 89 is a faster route, with heavier traffic, that stretches to Gardiner and into Yellowstone National Park.
-Due to traffic on Highway 89, both routes often take the same time.
+The East River Road is a slower, less crowded route through the valley.
+Highway 89 is faster, but with heavier traffic.
+Highway 89 passes through Gardiner and into Yellowstone National Park.
+It takes about the same time to travel the valley on either route.

 Where is Paradise Valley, Montana?

-You can reach Paradise Valley, Montana, on I-90 from Billings (driving east) or Bozeman (driving west).
-Simply take the “Livingston” interstate exit and drive south on Highway 89, past the Albertson’s supermarket and Murdoch’s Ranch & Supply.
+You can reach Paradise Valley, Montana, on I-90 from Billings or Bozeman.
+Take the “Livingston” exit off I-90 and drive south on Highway 89 past the Albertson’s supermarket and Murdoch’s Ranch & Supply.
+Shortly after, you’ll enter Paradise Valley.

 Best Things to Do in Paradise Valley, Montana